AMDResearch/DAGEE/README.md

 ```

 ## Documentation
-We use Doxygen via `make doc` in the build directory to generate API documentation and a basic tutorial for DAGEE.
+We use Doxygen.
+Run `make doc` in the build directory to generate API documentation and a basic tutorial for DAGEE in `<dagee-build-dir>/html`.

 ## support
 This is a research project undergoing development.
 Please open a Github issue if